IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 TL;DR

-• Internal IT recruiting in Las Vegas carries a fully-loaded annual cost of $80,000-$110,000+ per recruiter before a single hire is made.
+• Internal IT recruiting in Las Vegas carries significant fully-loaded annual costs per recruiter, including compensation, benefits, tools, and overhead, before a single hire is made.

 • Las Vegas gaming and tech roles require specialized compliance knowledge and 24/7 operational experience, making local market expertise essential for sourcing.